hectorproko/Quartz/content/Intellipaat/Assignments/Azure/Azure Administrator/Capstone Project/Project/Capstone Project_Module9_Azure Administrator Course for AZ-103 AZ-104.md

 > [!success]
 > <br>![[Pasted image 20231218223459.png]]

-%%
-> [!attention]
-> I remove the HTTP and HTTPS rules from all NICs and instead apply them at the subnet level.
->
-> "After removing all those rules and leaving only SSH, everything still worked fine" - I think here I meant that there was no need for subnet level

-%%
 ## Create VNet peering

 I follow the same steps as in [[Assignment 1_Module6_Azure Administrator Course for AZ-103 AZ-104#Step 5 Create VNet-to-VNet Peering|Assignment 1: Module 6]]